|Samsung HMD Odyssey+||Buy on Amazon|

 |PlayStation VR||Buy on Amazon|

-iRacing, previously iRacing.com, is a subscription-based racing simulation online video game developed and published by iRacing.com Motorsport Simulations in 2008.
-Most people in the iRacing community like to make the distinction between racing games like Forza and “simulations” like iRacing.
+iRacing, formerly iRacing.com, is a subscription-based online race simulation video game designed and released in 2008 by iRacing.com Motorsport Simulations.
+The majority of the iRacing community likes to distinguish between racing games like Forza and “simulations” like iRacing.
 “I don’t play video games like a child, I race a simulator.”
-Yes, this might be partially down to a need to feel grown-up when spending hours in front of a computer screen making vroom-vroom noises.
-And, I will admit, iRacing is miles more realistic and useful than any other racing game I’ve played.
-But perhaps the real reason iRacing shouldn’t be called a game is that it isn’t actually fun.
+Yes, this may be due to a desire to appear mature while spending hours in front of a computer screen making vroom-vroom sounds.
+And, I’ll be honest, iRacing is much more realistic and helpful than any other racing game I’ve played.
+Perhaps the real reason iRacing shouldn’t be called a game is that it isn’t enjoyable.
 No pain, no gain, right?

 In this article, we go through the VR Headset for iRacing available today with great picks on each of the popular VR platforms.